What is the difference between a direct action lawsuit and a class action lawsuit?

 Related FAQs

-What is the difference between class action and single plaintiffs lawsuits?
+What is the difference between a class action lawsuit and a citizens’ suit?

 Related Blog Posts